Never Say Never (Basement Jaxx song): Production and composition

-Release and remixes
+Release

 The original mix of "Never Say Never" was initially released worldwide on 27 June 2014, and was sent to dance/EDM stations on 1 July.
 It is a single off their sixth studio album Junto where it is listed as the fourth track.
 Special editions of the album have also came with an extended mix of the song.
-Tiësto's remix he did with MOTi was issued on 22 July.
+An accompanying music video, written and directed by Saman Kesh, premiered on 21 July 2014.
+In the video, Japanese scientists make a robot that can twerk.
+Tiësto's remix with MOTi was released on 22 July.
 The original track came out with the Gotsome Bring It Back and Wayward remixes in digital stores on 15 August.
 On 2 September, Mart Knight's remix of the song was released.